 Judah Freed's Blog | Making Global ...more

-- During a recent conversation with my new book publicist, Cathy Lewis, we began to talk about the relatively low turnout for Book Expo America 2015 compared to prior years.
+- During a recent conversation with book publicist, Cathy Lewis, we began to talk about the relatively low turnout for Book Expo America 2015 compared to prior years.
 We agreed that attending BEA no longer seems essential for success in the book industry.
 Why not?

 - Steve Hoffman at Founders Space recently returned from a "marathon business trip" to Asia.
 He returned with some unexpected findings about business in China that defy many of our staid stereotypes in the West.
 With Steve's permission, I am quoting his findings below: